josemariasosa/rubik/README.md

 data_frame  - The DataFrame we are going to work with.

 column_name - A String with the column name we are going to modify.

+prefix - Use the prefix argument as follow:
+    - False: default, regular behavior, column names are the dict keys.
+    - True: Use as prefix the original column name followed by an underscore.
+    - String: The user can give any prefix.
 ```

 #### 4.2 Example: